ioccc-src/winner/1998/df/README.md

 These restrictions have been removed for your convenience.

 The following lines describe how this program works; if you don't want to know it at this time, please skip them.

-If this entry would by some mistake win the contest, please do not rot13 this - I hate rot13 spoilers since it is somewhat complicated on a Mac to reverse them.
-Anyone out there should have enough discipline and rot13 shouldn't be required, really.
+You should have enough discipline to make an effort to understand the code without reading the deobfuscation information below.
 After all, we are not children anymore :-)

+## Deobfuscation information

 <hr style="width:10%;text-align:left;margin-left:0">

-This paragraph is not part of the author's remarks, but is a helpful gift from the judges; if you read too fast to stop yourself, this should give you enough time to stop, which you really need to do RIGHT NOW if you don't want to read the spoilers, which really do spoil everything, we mean it.
+This paragraph is not part of the author's remarks, but is a helpful gift from the judges; if you read too fast to stop yourself, this should give you enough time to stop, which you really need to do RIGHT NOW if you don't want to read the deobfuscation information: we mean it.

 <hr style="width:10%;text-align:left;margin-left:0">